-Allan Lacy (Pete L. Clark), On the Index of Genus One Curves.
+Allan Lacy Mora (Pete L. Clark), On the index of genus one curves.

 Jeremiah Hower (Dino Lorenzini), On elliptic curves and arithmetical graphs.

-Zubeyir Cinkir (Robert Rumely), The tau constant of a metrized graph.
+Zubeyir Cinkir (Robert Rumely), The tau constant of metrized graphs.

-Sungkon Chang (D. Lorenzini), The arithmetic of twists of the jacobians of superelliptic curves.
+Sungkon Chang (D. Lorenzini), On the arithmetic of twists of superelliptic curves.

-Jim Blair (A. Magyar), On the Embedding of Simplicies into Integer Lattices.
+Jim Blair (A. Magyar), On the embedding of triangles into integer lattices.

-Milton Nash (R. Rumely), Special Values of Dirichlet L- functions.
+Milton Nash (R. Rumely), Special values of Hurwitz zeta functions and Dirichlet L- functions.

-Steve Donnelly (R. Rumely), Elements of given order in Tate-Shafarevich groups of elliptic curves.
+Stephen Donnelly (R. Rumely), Finding elements of given order in Tate-Shafarevich groups of elliptic curves.

 Gang Yu (C. Pomerance), Average size of the 2-Selmer group of certain elliptic curves over Q.